 Note: the value of the time boundaries is TBD.

-The 5G system shall be able to provide an Ethernet transport service.
+The 5G system shall be able to provide an Ethernet transport service between 5GLAN Devices .

 The Ethernet transport service shall support routing based on information extracted from the Ethernet header information created based on 802.1Qbv.